KerelosNasser/driving-school/README.md

 - Check the GitHub issues for common problems
 - Consult the integration guides for third-party services
 - Monitor Sentry for real-time error tracking

+# EG Driving School - Next.js Project

+This is a comprehensive driving school management platform built with Next.js, Supabase, and Stripe.
+It includes features for booking lessons, managing user quotas, processing payments, and more.

+## Features

+- **User Authentication**: Secure sign-up and login with Clerk
+- **Package Management**: Driving lesson packages with different pricing tiers
+- **Booking System**: Calendar-based booking with Google Calendar integration
+- **Payment Processing**: Multiple payment gateways including PayID, Tyro, BPAY, Stripe, and Afterpay
+- **Quota Management**: Track and manage user lesson hours
+- **Review System**: Collect and display student reviews
+- **Admin Dashboard**: Comprehensive admin tools for managing content and users
+- **Real-time Updates**: Real-time notifications and status updates
+- **SEO Optimization**: Dynamic SEO metadata for all pages
+- **Responsive Design**: Mobile-first responsive UI with Tailwind CSS

+## Payment Gateways

+The platform supports multiple payment gateways optimized for the Australian market, with manual payment methods prioritized as primary options:

+1. **PayID** (Primary) - Instant bank transfers using PayID (0.5% + 10¢)
+2. **Tyro** (Primary) - Australian EFTPOS payment provider (1.8% + 30¢)
+3. **BPAY** (Primary) - Bank transfer payments via BPAY (0.6% + 25¢)
+4. **Stripe** - Credit and debit card payments (2.9% + 30¢)
+5. **Afterpay** - Buy-now, pay-later option (3.5% + 30¢, integrated with Stripe)
+6. **PayPal** (Planned) - Popular international payment method

+## User Synchronization

+The platform automatically synchronizes users between Clerk (authentication) and Supabase (database).
+When a user who exists in Clerk but not yet in Supabase attempts to make a purchase, they are automatically created in Supabase with their profile information.

+The synchronization process also handles cases where a user with the same email already exists in the database but without a Clerk ID, by linking the Clerk ID to the existing user record.

+## Enhanced UI/UX

+The checkout process has been completely redesigned with a modern, professional interface that guides users through the payment process with clear instructions and visual feedback.
+Key improvements include:

+- Visually appealing package display with feature highlighting
+- Intuitive payment gateway selection with detailed information
+- Step-by-step progress indicator
+- Clear error messaging and guidance
+- Responsive design for all devices
+- Trust signals and security indicators

+## Setup Instructions

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Set up environment variables (see `.env.example`)
+4. Configure Supabase project
+5. Run database migrations:
+   - Run migrations in order from `sql/migrations/`
+   - Migration 09 adds manual payment sessions table for Tyro, BPAY, and PayID
+   - Migration 11 enhances user synchronization between Clerk and Supabase
+   - Migration 12 fixes foreign key constraint for manual payment sessions
+   - Migration 13 adds atomic function for manual payment session creation
+   - Migration 14 adds payment gateway IDs to environment configuration
+6. Start the development server: `npm run dev`

+## Environment Variables

+See `.env.example` for required environment variables.

+## Database Schema

+The database schema is defined in the `sql/` directory:
+- `01_extensions.sql` - Required PostgreSQL extensions
+- `02_tables.sql` - Main tables
+- `03_functions.sql` - Database functions
+- `04_triggers_indexes.sql` - Triggers and indexes
+- `05_permissions.sql` - Row Level Security policies
+- `migrations/` - Sequential database migrations

+## Recent Updates

+### Migration 09 - Manual Payment Sessions
+Added support for manual payment methods including:
+- Tyro EFTPOS
+- BPAY
+- PayID

+This migration creates the `manual_payment_sessions` table to track payments made through these methods.

+### Migration 11 - User Synchronization Enhancement
+Enhanced user synchronization between Clerk and Supabase to automatically create users in Supabase when they exist in Clerk but haven't been synced yet.
+This prevents "User not found" errors during payment processing.
+The enhancement also handles cases where users with the same email already exist in the database.

+### Migration 12 - Manual Payment Sessions Foreign Key Fix
+Fixed the foreign key constraint for manual payment sessions that was incorrectly referencing `auth.users` instead of `public.users`.
+This resolves the "foreign key constraint violation" errors that were occurring when creating manual payment sessions.

+### Migration 13 - Atomic Manual Payment Session Creation
+Added a PostgreSQL function that atomically creates users and manual payment sessions, preventing race conditions and foreign key constraint violations.

+### Migration 14 - Payment Gateway IDs Configuration
+Added configuration for payment gateway IDs (Tyro, BPAY, PayID) to the environment variables for better customization and security.

+## Deployment

+The application can be deployed to Vercel with minimal configuration.

+## Contributing

+Contributions are welcome!
+Please follow standard GitHub workflow.

+## License

+This project is proprietary and confidential.